OSGeo/PROJ/docs/source/operations/projections/aitoff.rst

     y &= \sin\phi \; \frac{\alpha}{\sin\alpha}

-The Aitoff inverse has a closed form, so no iteration is required:
+The inverse is the spherical azimuthal equidistant inverse of :cite:`Snyder1987`, p.
+196, applied to :math:`(x/2, y)`, with the recovered longitude doubled:

 .. math::